tytydraco/yessleep/out/The_sixth_night.md

 **Wednesday, August 16th, 2023 - 3 : 30 AM**

 Oh God, something just happened, and I don’t know if it’s a good thing to write it down.
-If somebody read this, they will think I’m mental.
+If somebody reads this, they will think I’m mental.
 But I have to write, I have to put on paper just to see how crazy that was.

 I was finally asleep, but I felt like I was being watched, it woke me up.
 My eyes were wide open and I saw the human-goat at the end of my bed with a knife in its hand.
 It was saying on repeat, “ Kill them ”.
 My loud screams were enough to wake Annie up.
 Then, the human-goat disappeared.
 I thought I had a nightmare, so I went downstairs and I saw it.
 The painting was in my living-room, how is this possible ?
 I have burnt the shit out of this painting.
 I went upstairs to ask Annie about that.
-She confirmed that I went into the backyard, but that I stand still for thirty minutes, and that I insisted on hanging the painting on the living-room wall.
+She confirmed that I went into the backyard, but that I stood still for half an hour, and that I insisted on hanging the painting on the living-room wall.

-I’m wondering if that a joke for Annie.
+I'm starting to wonder if that was a bad joke from Annie.
 Why is she doing this ?
 After everything that happened.

 I need to get my shit back together, the funeral is planned for tomorrow.

 **Wednesday, August 16th, 2023 - 9 : 00 PM**

 Today was long, the funeral was unbearable.
 I felt like it was there all the time, it’s getting closer and closer.
 But, what got me mad was my wife, she was faking tears, so she got all the attention.
-She didn’t know my brother like I did and she dared doing that in front of my entire family.
+She didn’t know my brother like I did and she had the nerve to do that in front of my entire family.
 I had to control my anger during the ceremonies.

 I’m going to bed right now, I hope I will be able to finally sleep.